 The relevant partners show a high level of ownership, which has been fostered by the project since the beginning and contributed significantly to its effectiveness.
 The IDPoor tool allows for precise targeting of existing resources to the poor and makes poverty-related investments more effective, contributing to a higher impact of poverty reduction measures.
 As a consequence, funds available for direct support to the poor and scarce public-sector resources can be used more effectively.
 However, given that delays in the roll-out of urban IDPoor hampered the achievement of some of the programme’s indicators, the project evaluation mission rated the programme as “rather unsatisfactory” with regard to potential achievements in October 2015.
 Since then, good progress towards the implementation of urban IDPoor has been made, which would suggest a more positive rating as of today (Effectiveness).

 Targeting comes at a cost, as the identification of poor households is demanding both in terms of financial and human ressources and involves many actors at different levels.
 Although there are no in-depth cost-effectiveness studies on IDPoor yet, the project evaluation mission found that cost savings exist that justify the cost and effort of IDPoor.
 As the sub-decree defines IDPoor procedures as the primary targeting mechanism, many more organisations will use the data and thereby increase the cost-effectiveness of the procedures.
-The project evaluation observed a highly efficient use of programme ressources.
+The project evaluation observed a highly efficient use of programme resources.
 Additional efforts in awareness raising for a more widely spread use of IDPoor data and coordination with relevant stakeholders have been recommended by the mission, which rate the efficiency of the programme as “successful” (Efficiency).

 IDPoor is a key enabler for poverty reduction and therefore plays a crucial role in achieving the first Sustainable Development Goal “End poverty in all its forms everywhere” in Cambodia.
-It has a huge impact on the life of identified poor households, as it provides access to a wide range of social services and pro-poor measures, thereby directly contributing to poverty reduction.
+It has a large impact on the life of identified poor households, as it provides access to a wide range of social services and pro-poor measures, thereby directly contributing to poverty reduction.
 IDPoor data supports programme planners and policy makers to make informed decisions and develop national policies, thereby helping to improve social, economic and other development indicators in the country.
 The project has been rated “successful” (Impact).

 Of particular note is the high degree of ownership of the mechanism achieved by the partner: IDPoor is firmly anchored in the MOP by law (Sub-decree 291) as well as in practice, which ensures the sustainability of the programme: the MOP has created a distinct administrative unit to manage IDPoor and provided a dedicated team.
 A further indication of the sustainability of the IDPoor Programme is the increased budget allocation from the government’s annual recurrent budget.
 Sustainability could be further improved by the MOP through a better risk management and results-oriented monitoring to ensure long term sustainability.
 The sustainability of the project was therefore rated “rather successful” (Sustainability).